 How to Register

 The Brussels edition of AutoSens 2020 will take place online over four weeks, with the main presentations set for Monday, September 14th through Thursday, September 17th, and Tuesday, October 13th through Thursday, October 15th.
-Tutorials and demonstrations will take place in between.
+A full array of tutorials and demonstrations will take place in between.

 “Of course, we’ll all miss some of the social aspects and we know there will be disappointment about not meeting in person,” Stead added.
 “But we must all adapt to the circumstances we are presented with, and I can confidently say that we’re planning a full roster of physical events in 2021 – all enhanced with the online features we are optimizing throughout 2020.”